PowerShell/PowerShell-RFC/1-Draft/RFC00XX-PredIctive-IntelliSense.md

 ## Motivation

-Tab Completion has accelerated the success of both new and experienced PowerShell users.
+Tab completion has accelerated the success of both new and experienced PowerShell users.
 New users get the benefit of discovery; seeing available cmdlets and parameters as options while interactively typing.
 Experienced users receive the benefit of acceleration; typing less while using the **<tab>** key to quickly complete a command.